AlexKenway/Alex_Kenway-creation-nope-/README.md

-Symfony Demo Application
+Alex_Kenway Page
 ========================

-The "Symfony Demo Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].
+The "Alex_Kenway Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].

 Requirements